 One example would be where an employee had performed superbly for most of the review period but made a mistake before the annual appraisal.
 This could mean they receive a negative review if the whole year is not taken in consideration.
 In other words, the appraiser commits the recency error.

 The opposite can also happen: an employee may have successfully completed an important project recently, which could influence the appraiser’s opinion.
 It could lead to a positive rating when their performance has been otherwise poor for most of the year.
+Before meeting with employees you should be clear about the skills to be analyzed in the performance review.

 8. Compare/contrast error